googlemaps/flutter-navigation-sdk/README.md

   * For iOS, enable "Maps SDK for iOS" by selecting "ENABLE".

 * Generate an API key at <https://console.cloud.google.com/google/maps-apis/credentials>.
+> [!IMPORTANT]
-  * **Important**: Restrict your API key usage to the "Navigation SDK, "Maps SDK for Android" and "Maps SDK for iOS" for enhanced security and cost management.
+> Restrict your API key usage to the "Navigation SDK, "Maps SDK for Android" and "Maps SDK for iOS" for enhanced security and cost management.
 This prevents unauthorized use of your API key on other services.

 For more details, see [Google Navigation SDK Documentation](https://developers.google.com/maps/documentation/navigation).